Sequential estimation of Spearman rank correlation using Hermite series estimators: Simulation Studies

-\begin{enumerate} \item Draw n i.i.d. observations, $(x_{i},y_{i}), \quad i=1,\dots,n$ from the bivariate normal distribution with mean vector $\mu$ and correlation parameter $\rho$. \item Iterate through the sample, updating the Hermite series based Spearman's rank correlation estimate, $\hat{R}_{N}$, in accordance with algorithm 1 in section \ref{stationaryAlgo}.
-The Spearman's rank correlation is then recorded at the last observation in the sample, $i=n$, for the Hermite series based algorithm. \item Calculate the exact Spearman's correlation coefficient, $R$, for the sample. \item Calculate the absolute error between the Hermite series based Spearman's estimate and the exact Spearman's correlation coefficient. \end{enumerate}
+The simulation study we conduct is as follows, we draw i.i.d. samples from the ubiquitous bivariate normal distribution for several sample sizes, $n$, at various values of the correlation parameter, $\rho$, and compare the accuracy of the sequential Hermite series based Spearman rank correlation estimation algorithm to the count matrix based algorithm.
+We utilize the following parameters for the mean vector and covariance matrix respectively, $\mu = (0,0)$, $\Sigma = (\sigma_{1}^{2}, \rho \sigma_{1}\sigma_{2}; \rho\sigma_{1}\sigma_{2},\sigma_{2}^{2})$ where $\sigma_{1}=1, \sigma_{2}=1$.
+For each sample size $n \in \{10^{4},5\times10^{4},10^{5}\}$ and each value of the correlation parameter, $\rho \in \{-0.75, -0.5, -0.25, 0.25,0.5, 0.75\}$, the following steps are repeated $m=10^3$ times for the Hermite series based Spearman rank correlation estimation algorithm: \begin{enumerate} \item Draw $n$ i.i.d. observations, $(x_{i},y_{i}), \, i \in \{1,\dots,n\}$ from the bivariate normal distribution with mean vector $\mu$ and correlation parameter $\rho$; \item Iterate through the sample, updating the Hermite series based Spearman rank correlation estimate, $\hat{R}_{N}$, in accordance with algorithm 1 in Section \ref{stationaryAlgo}.
+The Spearman rank correlation is then recorded at the last observation in the sample, $i=n$, for the Hermite series based algorithm; \item Calculate the exact Spearman correlation coefficient, $R$, for the sample; \item Calculate the absolute error between the Hermite series based Spearman correlation estimate and the exact Spearman correlation coefficient. \end{enumerate} The MAE between the Hermite series based estimate and the exact Spearman rank correlation coefficient for a particular value of $\rho$ and sample size $n$ is then estimated through $\widehat{\mbox{MAE}}(\hat{R}_{N}) = (1/m) \sum_{j=1}^{m} |\hat{R}^{(j)}_{N} - R^{(j)}|$, where $j$ indexes a particular set of $n$ observations and $m=10^3$ is the number of repeated draws of $n$ observations.
+The exact same steps as above are repeated for the count matrix algorithm, where we iterate through each sample, updating the count matrix based Spearman rank correlation estimate in accordance with algorithm 2 in \cite{xiao2019novel}.